Rudi9719/curly-octo-barnacle/README.md

 # TrinityCore - Rudi Style
 Please see Wiki and ignore all 6.x info.
+ The Xcodeproj file is because I am working on a Mac, and compiling on a Debian 8 machine.
+My changes are only tested on Debian 8.

 Below is a modified Readme from TrinityCore